keboola/developers-docs/integrate/push-data/tutorial/index.md

 Any events related to issues in your repository will now be buffered by the receiver, and uploaded to your table every minute.

-To see your integration working, head over to your repository and [open a few issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
+To see your integration at work, head over to your repository and [open a few issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).

 ### Results